Erasmo1015/vte/README.md

 ### Imitation learning task
 The imitation learning task is completed in the last stage of the pipeline script (e.g. stage 3).

+We also provide sample python commands for the imitation learning task in main/scripts/sample_script.sh.
+After stage 2 is completed in the pipeline, these commands can be called directly outside the pipeline for tuning the hyperparameters easily.

 ### Embedding the trajectories
 Once the training is finished (after stage 2), the encoder model can be used to embed 900 trajectories prepared for classification and regression learning task.